rocramer/nova-matomo-analytics/readme.md

 Feel free to create a PR or contribute suggestions.

+## Misc.

+Keep in mind: All cards get cached for 5 minutes.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.